LukeGrahamLandry/addictive-additions-mod/README.md

     - Cardboard Box: lets you pick up a chest and retain its contents
     - Obsidian Shield: a shield that grants knock back resistance and extinguishes fire
     - Arcane Tome: stores experience points
+    - Cursed Earth: spawns mobs very quickly.
+Spreads in darkness and burns in day light